 Substance abuse can be a co-occuring issue among those diagnosed with schizophrenia.
 Roughly 50 percent of individuals suffering from schizophrenia struggle with drug and alcohol abuse.

 Some people who abuse drugs may display symptoms similar to those of schizophrenia, which may lead people to think that those with schizophrenia may be “high on drugs.”
 This can, at times, make it difficult to diagnose schizophrenia or co-occurring disorders.

-While most researchers do not believe that substance abuse causes schizophrenia, people who have schizophrenia often abuse alcohol or drugs, and may have particularly bad reactions to certain drugs.
+While substance abuse does not cause schizophrenia, it can act as an environmental trigger.
+Using drugs such as cocaine, amphetamines, and marijuana can also increase schizophrenic symptoms and worsen their severity.
+Also, people who have schizophrenia often abuse alcohol or drugs, and may experience particularly bad reactions to certain drugs.

 Research is mixed as to the cause and correlation between schizophrenia and substance abuse.
 Some researches believe that people use drugs or alcohol to self-medicate when experiencing unpleasant symptoms or the side effects of antipsychotic medication.
 Others believe that people predisposed to develop schizophrenia are also at risk for substance use.
 There is also evidence that environmental factors can play a role, as a majority of people with schizophrenia and substance abuse experienced a significant trauma earlier in life.

 Schizophrenic people commonly abuse substances including nicotine, alcohol, cocaine, and cannabis, and they experience more cognitive impairment, more intense psychosis, and, thus, an increased need of emergency services.
 They are also more prone to legal troubles and incarceration.